dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 Complete the five problems in `Deliverables`.
 Put each program into its own `.java` file, then put all of your files into a ZIP archive and submit them through the assignment posted to Canvas.
 I will show you how to add your files to a ZIP in class.

-The quiz will be done **during class** on February 4.
-It is **open everything**: You can use any resources that you bring with you and find helpful.

 ## Reading

 Complete the **participation questions** for Chapters 2 and 3 of the ZyBook.
-You don't need to complete the challenge questions or any sections that are marked as optional.
+You **don't** need to complete the challenge questions or any sections that are marked as optional.

 ## Java Features